coq/coq/dev/doc/typeclass_caching.md

 # Status #

-Caching works and on our tests (compiling math-classes) shows 27% speed up.
+Caching works and in our tests (compiling math-classes) shows 27% speed up.

 # Discussion #

 We are caching failures of typeclass resolution.
-The cache is basically a set and we check for the membership.
-It is invalidated by changes in hints databases or other variables affecting typeclass resolution mechanims.
+The cache is a set and we check for the membership.
+It is invalidated by changes in hints databases or other variables affecting typeclass resolution mechanism.

-Comparing goals is computationally heavy.
-Due to the nature of comparison we could not only define equality predicate on goals, not orderding.
-Additionally it is not possible to define a hash function to use a hash set.

-We need to strike a ballance between the cost of cache lookups and number of cache hits.
-Both addition and lookup of the new goals to cache are heavy operation (`O(n)`).
+Comparing goals is computationally heavy, so we need to strike a balance between the cost of cache lookups and the number of cache hits.
+Both addition and lookup of the new goals to the cache are heavy operations (`O(n)`).
 Our initial naive implementation ("Strict match") gave us 2.49% hit rate with max cache size ~24000 entries.

 Implementing more intelligent match up to unresolved evars ("Evar match") increased the hit ratio to 14% and max cache size become more
 manageable: 3995.

-Our final observation was that due to the cost of cache lookup it does not make sense to check it for goals which are the leafs in the proof search tree.
+Our final observation was that due to the cost of cache lookup it does not make sense to check it for goals which are the leaves in the proof search tree.
 We introduced a `min_goals` parameter which controls how many dependent goals a goal must have to be included in caching.
 This slightly decreased cache size and marginally improved performance.